ELLIEAI7/Cliniscribe/desktop-app/IMPLEMENTATION_SUMMARY.md

-# CliniScribe Desktop App - Implementation Summary
+# CogniScribe Desktop App - Implementation Summary

 ## ✅ What We've Built

-You now have a complete foundation for a professional desktop application that makes Cliniscribe accessible to non-technical medical students.
+You now have a complete foundation for a professional desktop application that makes CogniScribe accessible to non-technical medical students.

 ### Core Components Delivered